zerosnacks/lifeforms/README.md

 # Lifeforms

-Carbon bearing NFT, allows you to store BCT (Base Carbon Tonne) carbon credits inside of it.
-Depending on how much you store inside compared you can change the visual result of your carbon lifeform.
+Carbon bearing NFT - stores [BCT (Base Carbon Tonne)](https://www.coingecko.com/en/coins/toucan-protocol-base-carbon-tonne) carbon credits inside of NFTs.
+The more you store inside the more you improve the visual quality of your carbon lifeform.

 **THIS PROJECT IS UNAUDITED AND EXPERIMENTAL.
 PROCEED WITH CAUTION.**

 ## Overview

-Volunatary carbon markets enable individuals and organisations to offset their CO2 emissions outside of a regulatory regime.
-These entitites can purchase offsets that were created through the voluntary or compliance markets.
+Voluntary carbon markets enable individuals and organisations to offset their CO2 emissions outside of regulatory regimes by purchasing carbon offsets that were created through the voluntary markets.
 [Toucan](https://toucan.earth/) enables users of the Polygon network to bridge legacy carbon credits on-chain from the off-chain Verra registry.
-All metadata about the carbon credit is transferred on chain as an ERC721 NFT.
+All metadata about the carbon credit is transferred on-chain as an ERC721 NFT.
 Through the concept of [Carbon Pools](https://docs.toucan.earth/protocol/pool/pools) multiple project-specific tokenized carbon tonnes are bundled together into a more liquid carbon index token called [BCT](https://www.coingecko.com/en/coins/toucan-protocol-base-carbon-tonne).
 To give you some perspective, to capture 1 tonne of CO2 per year you need around 50 trees.

 ## Why?

 Because BCT is a fungible and freely tradable ERC20-token projects can create artificial on-chain demand through innovative gamified locking mechanisms.
-On such project is [KlimaDAO](https://www.klimadao.finance/), a fork of the popular Olympus Protocol designed to capture carbon inside its treasury.
+One such project is [KlimaDAO](https://www.klimadao.finance/), a fork of the popular Olympus Protocol designed to capture carbon inside its treasury.

-This NFT project called `Lifeforms` is an attempt at a different kind of locking mechanism.
+`Lifeforms` is an attempt at a different kind of locking mechanism.
 By directly tying the visual quality of the NFT to the amount of BCT tokens deposited into the NFT, users are incentivised to bind BCT tokens to their NFTs.

 A `Lifeform` with 0 BCT deposited